 When a weakened area of a blood vessel expands or bulges to any significant degree, it is called an aneurysm.
 Such bulges stem from a weakness or defect in the wall of the aorta and tend to grow bigger over time.
 When aneurysms are located on the part of the aorta located in your abdomen, they are called abdominal aortic aneurysms.
 The greatest danger is that the aneurysm will burst or rupture, causing uncontrollable bleeding or hemorrhage, which frequently can be fatal.
 Most aneurysms cause no symptoms and are detected on screening exams or studies performed for other reasons with ultrasound or CT scans.

 The risk of rupture is related to the size (diameter) of the aneurysm.
 Small aneurysms can be safely followed until they grow large enough that the risk of rupture outweighs the risk of surgical repair.
-If the aneurysm is small and not causing any pain it can be watched over time in what is known as “watchful waiting.”
+If the aneurysm is small and not causing any pain it can be watched over time.

 You may have to return to your doctor every six to 12 months for testing to make sure the aneurysm is not growing.
 Managing blood pressure and cholesterol during this time is important to try to reduce the rate of enlargement.
 If you smoke, make every effort to stop as cessation can reduce the aneurysm’s growth rate and reduce the risk of rupture.